 The Academic Counselors’ Association (ACA) response to the Task Force Report supported the recommendations for integrative advising that served students across all colleges and schools, citing several previous faculty-led University committees recommending the need for university-wide advising structure as well as highlighting the previous successes of the defunct University Advising Center.
 Please view this Box folder for twenty-three appendices to the ACA response.
 These are organized by title beginning with Appendix A1 through Appendix L3.
 View the List of Appendices document at the top of the folder for more information.

 In 2006, the Faculty Council adopted (D 5155-5163 ; D 5189-5190) the Task Force recommendations.
 The School of Undergraduate Studies (UGS) was subsequently created and Paul Woodruff was appointed its dean.
-The Core Curriculum is governed by the Faculty Council, and UGS is in charge of its maintenance and interpretation of Core Curriculum criteria.
-UGS is governed by the Undergraduate Studies Advisory Committee.
-The Core Curriculum Advisory Committee consists of faculty representing each core component area and oversees and advises the UGSAC on the maintenance of the Core Curriculum.
+In 2023, the school was renamed the Undergraduate College (UC).
+The Core Curriculum is governed by the Faculty Council, and Undergraduate College is in charge of its maintenance and interpretation of Core Curriculum criteria.
+UC is governed by the Undergraduate College Advisory Committee.
+The Core Curriculum Advisory Committee consists of faculty representing each core component area and oversees and advises the UCAC on the maintenance of the Core Curriculum.

 The implementation of the university-wide Core Curriculum into the undergraduate degree requirements for each of the colleges and schools was adopted over the 2008-2010 and 2010-2012 Undergraduate Catalog phases.